Ikechukwu22-design/E-Commerce-Sales-Analysis/README.md

 # Hi, I'm Ikechukwu!
-I'm a self-taught data analyst with background in operational data and work force management now building impactful projects in excel, SQL, Power BI and Python
+I'm a self-taught data analyst with background in operational data and work force management and now I'm building impactful projects in excel, SQL, Power BI and Python
 ## Tools I work with
 -Microsoft Excel
 -SQL